 \section{Conclusion}

-We extended functionality of the parallel $\H$-matrix library HLIBpro for application in spatial statistics and in parameters inference.
+We extended functionality of the parallel $\H$-matrix library HLIBpro to infer unknown parameters for applications in spatial statistics.
 This new extension allows us to work with large covariance matrices.
-The first novelty is that we approximated the joint multivariate Gaussian likelihood function and have found its maxima in the $\H$-matrix format.
-This maxima estimated unknown parameters ( $\ell$, $\nu$, and $\sigma^2$) of the covariance model.
-The second novelty is that the new code is parallel, highly efficient and written in C++ language.
-With the $\H$-matrix technique we reduced the storage cost and the computing cost (Tables~ \ref{table:approx_compare_rank}, \ref{table:approx_compare15}) of the log-likelihood function dramatically, from cubic to almost linear.
-We demonstrated a synthetic example, where we were able to identify the true parameters of the covariance model.
-With the suggested method we were able to compute the log-likelihood function for $2{,}000{,}000$ locations just in a few minutes on a powerful desktop machine (Table~\ref{table:approx_compare15}).
-The $\H$-matrix technique allows us to increase the spatial resolution, to handle more measurements, consider larger regions and identify more parameters simultaneously.
+We approximated the joint multivariate Gaussian likelihood function and found its maxima in the $\H$-matrix format.
+These maxima were used to estimate the unknown parameters ( $\ell$, $\nu$, and $\sigma^2$) of a covariance model.
+The new code is parallel, highly efficient, and written in C++ language.
+With the $\H$-matrix technique, we reduced the storage cost and the computing cost (Tables~ \ref{table:approx_compare_rank}, \ref{table:approx_compare15}) of the log-likelihood function dramatically, from cubic to almost linear.
+We demonstrated these advantages in a synthetic example, where we were able to identify the true parameters of the covariance model.
+We were also able to compute the log-likelihood function for $2{,}000{,}000$ locations in just a few minutes on a desktop machine (Table~\ref{table:approx_compare15}).
+The $\H$-matrix technique allowed us to increase the spatial resolution, handle more measurements, consider larger regions, and identify more parameters simultaneously.